-Note: Be aware that some individuals may not be able to detect the odorant because they have a diminished sense of smell, olfactory fatigue or because the odor is being masked by other odors in the area.
-Certain conditions may cause the odorant to diminish so that it is not detectable.
+Note: Be aware that some individuals may not be able to detect the smell of the natural gas odorant because they have a diminished sense of smell, because the scent is being masked by other odors in the area or because the odorant has diminished so that it is not detectable.
 Some gas lines, due to their unique function, may not have odor at all.

 Pipeline integrity management is a process for assessing and mitigating pipeline risks to reduce both the likelihood and consequences of incidents.
 We have a comprehensive plan that fully addresses these processes, especially for locations deemed high-consequence areas.
-To learn more, visit atlantagaslight.com/integritymanagementplan.
+To learn more, visit atlantagaslight.com/IntegrityManagementPlan.